victronenergy/venus-html5-app/TOPICS.md

 /Ac/Consumption/NumberOfPhases  <- Either 1 (single phase), 2 (split-phase) or
                                    3 (three-phase)
 /Ac/ConsumptionOnOutput/*       <- Use this for AC Consumption.
-/Ac/Grid/*                      <- All from the shore.
-TODO: check if this shouldn't be /Ac/Shore /Ac/Genset/*                    <- All from the generator.

 /VebusService                   <- Returns the service name of the vebus service.
                                    Use that to find the control options:
 ```

 #### Inverter/charger control: